-Real-time, secure videoconferencing technologies is used to facilitate the delivery of live medical interpretation services across the span of multiple languages, including but not limited to American Sign Language, Spanish, Mandarin, Arabic and more.
+Real-time, secure videoconferencing technologies are used to facilitate the delivery of live medical interpretation services across the span of multiple languages, including but not limited to American Sign Language, Spanish, Mandarin, Arabic and more.

-Utilizes digital imaging and mobile devices, LVHN burn specialists assess and triage burn injuries from more than 100 LVHN and non-LVHN emergency departments and urgent care centers.
+Utilizing digital imaging and mobile devices, LVHN burn specialists assess and triage burn injuries from more than 100 LVHN and non-LVHN emergency departments and urgent care centers.

 Maternal Fetal Medicine (MFM) Genetic Counseling

-This Telehealth service enables providers to deliver efficient MFM genetic counseling to patients using real-time, secure videoconferencing technologies.
+This telehealth service enables providers to deliver efficient MFM genetic counseling to patients using real-time, secure videoconferencing technologies.

 Maternal Fetal Medicine (MFM) Ultrasound